burst-apps-team/burst-wiki/500k-hf-checklist.md

 For Miners: PoC2 Switch @ 502k
 ------------------------------

-The release of BRS 2.2.x will contain everything needed for enabling all of the Pre-Dymaxion hard fork features:
+The release of will contain everything needed for enabling all of the Pre-Dymaxion hard fork features:

 -   MultiOut/MultiOutSame transactions
 -   4-fold block capacity increase